 When the bus arrives, your child should wait for the bus driver’s signal before boarding.
 Children should board in single file.

 Teach your child to sit quietly on the ride to and from school.
 Behavior problems distract the bus driver and could result in an accident.

 It is important that our drivers are able to concentrate on driving the route safely.
 If anything makes your child feel unsafe at the bus stop or on the bus ride, please contact us at the transportation department, rather than trying to discuss it at the bus stop.

 To be eligible for transportation, the Board of Education Eligibility Policy requires you live the following distances from school:

 Grades 7-12 more than 1 mile

 If you are eligible for transportation and are not presently assigned a route, please fill out a transportation request form which you may pick up and drop off at any of the school offices.
 Every student/family signed up for transportation should receive a postcard identifying their bus route, driver, morning pick up and afternoon drop off time.
-Please call me at 376-7212 if you have not received this information or have any questions regarding transportation.
+We try to adjust pickup and drop off times as close as possible but please allow a 10 minute window for pick up and drop off times.
+Please call me at 315-376-7212 if you have not received this information or have any questions regarding transportation.

 We are deeply committed to the safety of your child as well as all of our community’s children.

 Amy L. Green